Gastric Bypass Surgery in Delhi

 • It can be an effective long-term treatment for Type 2 diabetes and acid reflux disease.

-Risks and potential side effects
+Risks and potential side effects of Gastric bypass Surgery

 • Gastric bypass is more complex than other bariatric surgeries, so more short-term complications are possible.
 These include leaking from intestinal connections, blood clots, bleeding, pneumonia and infections.